grscheller/neovim-notes/advTradViCommands.md

 # Advanced Traditional Vi Commands

-Many of the following commands existed in the original vi.
-A good vi cheatsheet for traditional vi can be found here:
-[Lagmonster](http://www.lagmonster.org/docs/vi2.html).
+Much of the information here I obtained from [Lagmonster](http://www.lagmonster.org/docs/vi2.html).
+This site no longer seems to be active.
+These commands existed in the original ex version of vi.
+Where the behavior differs from the original vi, I will indicate the vim behavior.

+The name vi comes from the "visual interface" for the ex line editor.

-(TL;DR) The original vi was often called "bimodal" where *Normal Mode* and *Command Mode* where conflated together and called "*Command Mode*."  *Insert Mode* was the second mode.
-It was the Berkley Unix nvi (for new vi) which first introduced multiple windows.
+Vi was often called "bimodal" where *Normal Mode* and *Command Mode* where conflated together and called "*Command Mode*."  *Insert Mode* was the second mode.

-Where the behavior differs from the original Vi, I will indicate the Vim behavior.

 ## *Normal Mode* Commands